losandes/hilaryjs/README.md

 var child = container.createChildContainer();
 ```

-The constructors accept a single argument: options.
+The constructors accept a single argument that you may never need to use because most of hilary's dependencies are registered as modules: options.

 ```JavaScript
 var container = hilary.createContainer({